STKT-beauty-and-Technology/Vylee-Documentation/api-documentation.md

 # NOTE: Video uploads are currently limited to a maximum size of 4 MB, and image uploads are limited to a maximum size of 5 MB.
 # Do not test OTP and email verification/validation; I am working on it.

+# EC2 Linux Machine
+  stop and kill the process
+   * sudo lsof -i :8080 | replace 8080 port to your application port
+   * sudo kill -9 1234

 ## 1. Vendor Registration

 ### Description: